Transition to College

 Some students are declassified under IDEA during high school.
 This does not automatically mean that the student can't be considered as a having a disability at college, however, the appropriateness of declassification should be looked at carefully in light of the transition needs for success in the college environment.

-- Lack of active participation in own learning.
+- Participate actively in their own learning.

-Don't become one of those statistics.
 Your success is dependent on your planning.
 Get actively involved NOW.

 Does this sound daunting?
 The trick is to start early and be actively involved in your planning for success in both high school and college.
 Use the resources available to you, including:

-- teachers, parents, counselors, psychologists, other students
+- Teachers, parents, counselors, psychologists, other students

 - Delhi staff

-- print, video, electronic resources
+- Print, video, electronic resources

-- journals, reflective exercises
+- Journals, reflective exercises

 If you have an IEP, the law requires, beginning at age 12, that the plan be based